 Fifth Avenue, Tang Hall, York, North Yorkshire

-Post-war church of portal frame construction, serving an interwar housing estate.
-The glazing and reredos are distinctive and serve to unify the design, and the statuary is of some interest.
+A post-war church of portal frame construction, serving an interwar housing estate.
+The glazing and reredos are distinctive, serving to unify the design, and the statuary is of some interest.

 Part of the parish of St George’s, the Tang Hall estate was built after the First World War on land outside the city walls between Hull Road and Heworth village.
-Catholic Mass was said on the estate from 1928 in a building known as the ‘Flaxman Hut’.
+Mass was said on the estate from 1928 in a building known as the ‘Flaxman Hut’.
 A school and presbytery were built in Fifth Avenue in 1931 and a church in 1932, occupying a hall adjoining the school in Fifth Avenue, and accommodating 270 people.
-Father Patrick McAniff arrived in March 1938 and was to stay for 33 years.
-During his tenure he oversaw the building of the present church, from designs by Stephen Simpson of Leeds, at a cost of £25,000 and seating 400.
-It was consecrated by Bishop George Brunner on March 12 1956.
+Fr Patrick McAniff arrived in 1938 and was to stay for 33 years.
+He oversaw the building of the present church, built from designs by Stephen Simpson of Leeds, costing £25,000 and seating 400.
+It was consecrated by Bishop George Brunner on 12 March 1956.

-Functional design with cantilevered west front and recessed entrance carried on columns.
-Linked gabled tower with Crucifix on gable.
+A functional design with cantilevered west front and recessed entrance carried on columns.
+Linked gabled tower with crucifix on gable.
 West front faced in glass panels, with attached statue of St Aelred.
 Otherwise the construction is of brick laid in stretcher bond.
-Nave, aisles. short square chancel, transepts.
+Nave, aisles, short square chancel, transepts.
 The nave is of four bays and has paired square openings to the aisles with metal windows and tall paired openings to the clerestory with concrete tracery pattern of elongated hexagons.
 Shallow copper roof to the nave; flat aisle roofs hidden behind parapet.
 Projecting transepts with large inset cross to end walls, with clear glazing.